extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 Since samplers are so useful, Extempore provides a built-in sampler in `libs/external/instruments_ext.xtm`.
-This sampler basically works like any other Extempore instrument, such as those described in [making an instrument]({{site.baseurl}}{% link _docs/guides/making-an-instrument.md %})), except that the note kernel closure is already set up for you---you just have to load the sampler with sound files.
+This sampler basically works like any other Extempore instrument, except that the note kernel closure is already set up for you---you just have to load the sampler with sound files.
 There is also a slight difference in the way we set a sampler up: using the Scheme macro `make-instrument`.
 The Extempore sampler is still an xtlang closure, and can be used in all the same situations (e.g. as the `inst` argument to `play-note` or `play`) as an instrument can.